Methylenetetrahydrofolate reductase: C677T SNP (Ala222Val)

 This polymorphism and mild hyperhomocysteinemia are associated with neural tube defects in offspring, increased risk for complications of pregnancy other complications of pregnancy, arterial and venous thrombosis, and cardiovascular disease.
-677TT individualsare at a decreased risk for acute lymphoblastic leukemia and colon cancer.
+677TT individuals are at an increased risk for acute lymphoblastic leukemia and colon cancer.

 Mutations in the MTHFR gene could be one of the factors leading to increased risk of developing schizophrenia.
 Schizophrenic patients having the risk allele (T\T) show more deficiencies in executive function tasks.

 The C677T genotype used to be associated with increased risk of recurrent pregnancy loss (RPL) in non Caucasians, however this link has been disproved in recent years.
 The American College of Medical Genetics recommendation guidelines currently state that people with recurrent pregnancy loss should not be tested for variants in the MTHFR gene.

 There is also a tentative link between MTHFR mutations and dementia.
 One study of an elderly Japanese population found correlations between the MTHFR 677CT mutation, an Apo E polymorphism, and certain types of senile dementia.
 Other research has found that individuals with folate-related mutations can still have a functional deficiency even when blood levels of folate are within the normal range, and recommended supplementation of methyltetrahydrofolate to potentially prevent and treat dementia (along with depression).
 A 2011 study from China also found that the C677T SNP was associated with Alzheimer's disease in Asian populations (though not in Caucasians).

 C677T polymorphism is associated with risk of myocardial infarction in African, North American, and elderly populations.